Accessibility Evaluation

 Outcome: Passed

-Findings: Advice: The search field on page colour-of-money.co.uk/search-results contains a button with the accessible name 'search.query.button'.
+Findings: Advice: The search field on page https://colour-of-money.co.uk/search-results?q=Investing contains a button with the accessible name 'search.query.button'.
 This accessible name does not describe accurately what this button does.
 Make sure the accessible name of this button describes what the button does.

 2.4.7 Focus Visible (Level AA)